TheOdinProject/curriculum/foundations/installations/setting_up_git.md

 ### Introduction

-Git is a very popular version control system.
+[Git](https://git-scm.com/) is a very popular version control system.
 You'll become very familiar with this piece of software throughout TOP, so don't worry too much about understanding it at this point.
 There are many lessons focused on Git later in the curriculum.

-GitHub is a service that allows you to upload your code using Git and to manage your code with a nice web interface.
-GitHub and Git are not the same thing or even the same company.
+[GitHub](https://github.com/) is a service that allows you to upload, host, and manage your code using Git with a nice web interface.

+Even though GitHub and Git sound like they could be the same thing, they are not the same thing or even created by the same company.

 ### Step 1: Install Git